runxiyu/cca/docs/admin_handbook.md

 The Go toolchain will fetch a few more dependencies.
 You may wish to set a custom Go module proxy (such as via `export GOPROXY='https://goproxy.io'`) if it stalls or is too slow.
 This is likely necessary for users in Mainland China due to firewall restrictions.

 ## Building

+You may skip this step if using pre-built tarballs.

 Just type `make` after entering the repository.